Explore our interactive decarbonization map and live environmental dashboard.

 Advocacy6 min

-Lessons from the Heat Dome: Community Preparedness Strategies
+Heat Dome Lessons: Community Preparedness Strategies

 The 2021 heat dome killed 96 people in Oregon.
 Climate projections show events of similar magnitude will occur every 6 to 10 years.
 Our analysis reveals that community-based preparedness, not just cooling centers, is the key to preventing future deaths.